laetitia123/Password-Locker/README.md

 ## Description
-  Tthis is the project about password locker, it is the easy way of saving your password for different social media account
+  Tthis is the project about password locker, it is the easy way of saving your password for different social media account.

 ## BDD

+>user hasto enter to create username and password to be used for this app.

+>after login the user has to put his credential.
+>the credentials have to saved
->user has to click on pizza he want to order.
+>The credentials created has to bedisplayed if the user want to see them.

->and he will be directed to the form where he/she has to fill the form according to the pizza he/she want.
->The summary of what he/she choose must be showen.
->Then he has to click the delivery button so that the pizza can be delivery.
+>.

 ## Setup/Installation Requirements
      computer with Internet
      Google clome to get the Webpage
-     visual stidio or any other code editor linux instalation (option)
+     visual stidio or any other code editor. linux instalation (option)